TedTschopp/tedt.org/_posts/quotes/2023-4-23-Al-Swearengen-Announcing-your-plans-is-a-goo.md

 ---
-quote: Announcing your plans is a good way to hear god laugh.
+quote: Announcing your plans is a good way to hear God laugh.
 author: Al Swearengen
 source: Deadwood 2004
 profileID: '0'